HubTou/PyLists4C/README.md

 ![alt text](https://github.com/HubTou/PyLists4C/blob/main/logo/pylists4c-logo.png "PyLists4C: Python-style lists for the C language")
 # PyLists4C: Python-style lists for the C language
-Coming back to the [C language](https://www.open-std.org/JTC1/SC22/WG14/www/standards) after 30+ years, and having discovered [Python](https://www.python.org/) in-between, I found it frustrating not having handy tools such as linked lists by default.
+Coming back to the [C language](https://www.open-std.org/JTC1/SC22/WG14/www/standards) after 30+ years, and having discovered [Python](https://www.python.org/) in-between, I found it frustrating not having handy tools such as linked lists by default (and I guess many people now learning Python, then C, must feel the same!).

 Of course, there were multiple libraries available for that, but none with the power of [what's available in Python](https://www.w3schools.com/python/python_lists.asp), or packaged with too many things that I didn't need.